Ascor8522/scratchblocks2/README.md

 - makes the code much more easily upgradable
 - is language agnostic (doesn't consider English being the default, at lest in the code)
 - decouples the view (render) from the model
+  - makes it possible to add new blocks or new renderers easily
-- doesn't rely on the translations for Scratch
+- doesn't rely on the translations from Scratch

 ## Organisation

 This package is divided in multiple parts:

 - `lib` the library in itself (and UMD module)
-- `playground` a small website for testing / messing around purposes
+- `docs` a small website for testing / messing around purposes
 - `lambda` the code when setting up a SAAS instance (Google Cloud Platform in this case)

 ## Credits